The configured API offers a way to configure a Dagster entity at definition time.

 result with a dict of config values to be curried.
 You can find more information in

-the @configured
+the @configured API reference.

 west_signed_s3_session = configured(s3_session)(